AlexBeesonWarwick/OfflineRLCAP/README.md

-# OfflineRLCAP
+This repository contains the Appendix for our paper titled "Offline Reinforcement Learning for Community-Acquired Pneumonia Management: A Feasibility Study" published at ECML PKDD 2025.

-Repository to host Appendix document for ECML PKDD 2025 paper
+A link to the main paper will be provided following proceedings.